15 Ways to Secure Your WordPress Site

 Every time a theme, plugin, or the WordPress software itself issues a security update or new version, install it right away.
 When an update arrives, it normally means that bugs or security problems have been detected and fixed.

 If you forget to update or just ignore the notification such updates, they are allowing hackers to use the vulnerability to break into your site.

-If this is too hard to remember you can opt to use a website builder, check out our reviews of the best website builders for Canada.
+If this is too hard to remember you can opt to use a website builder software like Wix or Squarespace, which run automatic updates in the background so you don’t have to do it manually.
+Check out our reviews of the best website builders for Canada to learn more.